cdl-geneseo/geneseo-dictionary/K/Kegerator.md

 # Kegerator

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kegerator

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 16, 2012

 n. ['kegəre:tər] A refigerator modified to hold a keg of beer.Source: Dictionary of Geneseo English, Fall 2006, WinkelmanNot extant outside of Geneseo.As of 2012, 63% of students surveyed knew this word and 8% believed it to be of local origin.(Eichas, G-M, 2012)